dkkloimwieder/pg-todo-tutorial/pg-todo-tutorial.md

   DROP SCHEMA todo_public;
   ```

 So what's going on here?
-If you have not seen too much sql and it appears its yelling at you with a tone of capitalization, do not worry, that is just a formality.
-SQL is case insensitive so often times its increases readability if SQL keywords are capitalized.
+If you have not seen too much sql and it appears its yelling at you with a harsh tone of capitalization, do not worry, that is just a formality.
+SQL is case insensitive so often times it increases readability if SQL keywords are capitalized.
 Feel free to use all lowercase everything if you prefer.
 Why do we need to migrations?
 For everything we do to modify the database, we want to be able to easily revert our changes.
 This practice is somewhat [contested][stackoverflow-migration], although I tend to like it, especially during projects like this which are primarily for experimentation.

 [stackoverflow-migration]:<https://nickcraver.com/blog/2016/05/03/stack-overflow-how-we-do-deployment-2016-edition/#database-migrations>